 Solar panels for condo roof: A how-to guide

-There are many reasons to go solar.
+There are many smart reasons to go solar.
 A solar panel system is a wise investment that can reduce electricity costs, increase the value of your property, and reduce the environmental impact of your electricity use.
-Luckily, solar power isn't just for single-family homes – you can transition to solar even if you live in a condo association.
+Luckily, solar power isn't just for single-family homes – you can transition to solar even if you belong to a condo association.

 - 100% free to use, 100% online